freemanzMrojo/freemanzMrojo/README.md

 ### ¡Hola! 👋

-Hi guys, this is Miguel!
-I am a seasoned consultant/software engineer with experience mainly in Java and TypeScript frameworks applied to the Public Sector, Utilities and Payments.
+Hi everyone, this is Miguel!
+I am a seasoned consultant and software engineer with extensive experience in Java and TypeScript frameworks, applied across the Public Sector, Utilities, and Payments industries.

-I have accumulated experience across several blockchain ecosystems, including Ethereum, Hyperledger Fabric, Mastercard’s proprietary protocol, and, most recently, the VeChain ecosystem.
+I have also built a solid background in multiple blockchain ecosystems, including Ethereum, Hyperledger Fabric, Mastercard’s proprietary protocol and VeChain.

 Welcome to my profile!